HomeOnMars/projektoOmnijo/teknikoj/Lingvo.md

 > Proper Names for places

 - Basic Format: e.g. `Sc-Granda-Lumturo`,
-  as a short hand of `Stacio-Granda-Lumturo`, which is a short hand of `Stacio de Dt-Granda-Lumturo`, i.e. `Stacio de Distrikto-Granda-Lumturo`
+  as a short hand of `Staciʌ Granda-Lumturo`, which generally refers to `Stacio de Dt-Granda-Lumturo`, i.e. `Stacio de Distriktʌ Granda-Lumturo`
   - Start the name with the abbreviated 2\~4-letter *type classifier* listed in [Sigloj](../OmniCentro/Sigloj.md#mallongigoj) page.
     (See there for some examples also.)